 Candidacy for honors in economics requires a minimum GPA of 3.67 in economics courses and a thesis proposal, which must be approved by the department normally in the student's junior year.
-The honors candidate is required to take ECON 350 Independent Study followed by ECON 355 Thesis.
+The honors candidate must complete ECON 350 Independent Study and ECON 355 Thesis.
 Upon completion of the thesis, the department will determine whether the thesis merits designation of honors in economics.

+Recommendations:

-Recommendations: The student should work closely with her faculty advisor, who can provide invaluable assistance in various aspects of the student's success.
-First, the student may seek guidance in selecting economics courses that focus on a particular field of interest within economics such as international economics, monetary economics, social analysis, or public policy.
+The student should work closely with her faculty advisor, who can provide invaluable assistance in various aspects of the student's success.
+First, the student may seek guidance in selecting economics courses that focus on a particular field of interest within economics such as the economics of the environment and sustainable resource use, international economics, monetary economics, social analysis, or public policy.
 Second, the advisor may help the student identify non-economics courses that would enhance the student's intellectual growth according to her interests, strengths, and goals.
 Third, the student may want assistance in identifying student organizations or other co-curricular activities that would enhance her study and application of economics.
 Fourth, the advisor may assist the student in planning and preparing for graduate study or careers.

-Students considering graduate study in economics or related fields should take ECON 393 and courses in calculus and possibly other areas of mathematics; they should also consider various options that combine economics and mathematics, including the Joint Major in Economics and Mathematics.
+Students considering graduate study in economics or related fields should take ECON 393 and courses in calculus and possibly other areas of mathematics; they should also consider various options that combine economics and mathematics, including the joint major in Economics and Mathematics.
+Economics majors must also complete eight semester hours of independent learning in order to fulfill the all-College requirement.
+While the independent learning requirement may be completed in other departments, students are encouraged to complete the requirement within economics.
+The independent learning requirement can be met within the department through any combination of ECON 350 Independent Study, 355 Thesis, 370 Internship, 390 Special Topics, and 393 Econometrics.
+ECON 350, 355, and 370 do not count toward the 16-semester hour elective requirement for the economics major.
+If used for independent learning, ECON 390 and 393 also do not count toward the elective requirement.